Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams: Quantum Fisher Information

+The Fisher information is a well-known parameter that provides a means to quantify the amount of information contained by a parameterized random variable, and the Cram\'er-Rao inequality formulates an upper bound on the precision of an estimator in terms of the Fisher information~\cite{Cramer1999mathematical,Rao1992information}.
+This inequality has been extended to the quantum case~\cite{helstrom1969quantum} which is very useful in determining the bounds on the sensitivity for quantum interferometry given a specified input state~\cite{Lang2013}, and is independent of the nature of the estimator.
+For a standard MZI, the estimator of interest is the phase difference between the two arms of the interferometer, for which the quantum Fisher information of a general pure input state is given by~\cite{jarzyna2012quantum,Lang2013}

+where $U_{BS}=exp(\frac{i\pi}{4}(a^\dag b + ab^\dag))$ is a balanced beamsplitter and $N_d=a^\dag a-b^\dag b$ is the photon number difference operator.
 For the sake of convenience, we adopt for our calculation the Schwinger-spin SU(2) representation~\cite{Schwinger1965} initially proposed by Yurke et al.\ for quantum interferometers~\cite{Yurke1986a}.
 A fictitious spin $\vec J$ is defined from a pair of bosonic modes $(a,b)$ as

 where ${a}$ and ${b}$ are the annihilation operators of each mode.
-These operators satisfy the canonical angular momentum commutation relations of the su(2) algebra
+These operators satisfy the canonical angular momentum commutation relations of the SU(2) algebra

 The operator ${J_z}$ represents the photon number difference operator between the two modes whereas ${J_{x,y}}$ are interference terms.
-The total photon number of the two-mode field is represented by the operator
+The ease of working with Schwinger operators is further simplified by noting that the common eigenstates of $J_z$ and $J^2$, $\ket{j,m}$, take the form of two-mode Fock states: